Do Not Stand at My Grave and Weep: Origins

-Harner earned a degree in journalism at Kansas State University.
+Harner earned a degree in industrial journalism and clothing design at Kansas State University.
 Several of her other poems were published and anthologized.
 She married a Marine named David Lyon, and appended his last name to hers.
 They moved to San Francisco where she continued to work as a journalist for Fairchild Fashion Media.

 Plagiarism

 The poem is often attributed to anonymous or incorrect sources, such as the Hopi and Navajo tribes.
 The most notable claimant was Mary Elizabeth Frye (1905–2004), who often handed out xeroxed copies of the poem with her name attached.
 She was first wrongly cited as the author of the poem in 1983.
-In her obituary, she asserted that her authorship was "undisputed" and confirmed by Dear Abby.
+In her obituary, it was asserted that her authorship was "undisputed" and confirmed by Dear Abby.
 However, Pauline Phillips and her daughter Jeanne Phillips, writing as Abigail van Buren, repeatedly confessed to their readers that they could not confirm who had written the popular poem.

-Original version

-Below is the version published in The Gypsy of December 1934 (page 16), under the title "Immortality" and followed by the author's name and location: "CLARE HARNER, Topeka, Kan."
-The indentation and line breaks are as given there.

 Other versions

 Other versions of the poem appeared later, usually without attribution, such as the one below.
-Differing words are shown in it by italics.
+Differing words are shown in italics.

 The poem is twelve lines long, rhyming in couplets.
 Each line is in iambic tetrameter, except for lines five and seven, the fifth having an extra syllable, the seventh, two extra.